AdaptiveCity/sensor_elsys_ems/README.md

 Application **cambridge-sensor-network2**

-'Add devices' all the sensors of the same type you'll configure
+'Add devices' all the sensors of the same type you'll configure.

+Our standardised sensor 'id' format is <make>-<model>-<6-hex-digits>, e.g. `elsys-ems-0503e5` and typically the digits will be the last 6 digits of the device `DEVEUI`.
+We don't *force* this naming standard, but it provides a hint to our `acp_decoders` framework to infer the data format and decode it and we have existing decoders for quite a few sensor types.
+You can always add a new decoder if you have a new/custom sensor.

 Use our cambridge-sensor-network standardized APPEUI (ends AB65) and APPKEY (ends 7394)